Casper Snow Mattress Review

 Support FoamN/A

 Both of the mattress's foam layers have low resilience, resulting in a slow-moving feeling that can make it harder to move around on the surface.
 That said, these layers don't perform exactly the same either.
-The upper comfort foam has low resilience throughout, while the lower comfort foam is zoned with a slightly more resilient foam in the lumbar region that pushes back a bit when compressed, adding support in this area.
+The upper comfort foam exhibits low resilience throughout, while the lower comfort foam is zoned with a slightly more resilient foam in the lumbar region, which pushes back slightly when compressed, thereby adding support in this area.
 While the memory foam in these layers doesn't provide much bounciness, when combined with the responsive spring layer, they still produce a moderately bouncy mattress.

 Spring Layer Bounciness